-Additional restrictions have been placed in the deed(s) for property encompassed by Site SS-041 in association with the larger FT-002/IA Groundwater OU.
+While not part of the selected remedy for this ROD, the Air Force notes that additional restrictions have been placed in the deed(s) for property encompassed by Site SS-041 in association with the larger FT-002/IA Groundwater OU.
 These restrictions were also specified in the Finding of Suitability for Early Transfer (FOSET) for the Golf Course, Industrial, and Western Areas Properties (AFRPA 2009), which included the property encompassed by SS-041.
 These restrictions included: prohibition of groundwater use, restrictions on groundwater discharge, restriction of land use to non-residential uses only, SVI restrictions that require that Building 2612 on the property remain unoccupied, and that SVI evaluations and/or installation of SVI mitigation systems be undertaken in the event of modifications to other buildings or the construction of new buildings, prior to occupancy.